craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Ranged Weapons.md

 	- Versatile (+2)

 #### Rifle
-Harnessing the mystic or the scientific, Rifles are the older, more militaristic older sibling of the humble Pistol.
+Harnessing the mystic or the scientific, Rifles are the older, more militaristic older sibling of the humble Pistol, and typically shoot larger caliber ammunition.

 A Rifle Weapon Base has the following Tags;
 	- Size (Medium)